florian-ca/ubiquitous-octo-pancake/README.md

 * Alexandrov_2015_A Modified Tripartite Model for Document Representation in Internet Sociology.pdf
 * Mikolov_2013_Distributed representations of words and phrases and their compositionality.pdf

-et pour la bilbliography le parser fonctionne pour
+et pour la bilbliographie le parser fonctionne pour
 * Doyle_2005_Automatic Categorization of Author Gender.pdf
 * Torres-Moreno_2012_Artex is another text summarizer.pdf
 * Levner_2007_Fuzzifying clustering algorithms The case study of MajorClust.pdf